lmarzen/esp32-weather-epd/README.md

 # ESP32 E-Paper Weather Display

-This is a weather display powered by a wifi-enabled ESP32 microcontroller and a 7.5in E-Paper (aka E-ink) display.
-Current and forecasted weather data is obtained from the OpenWeatherMap API.
-A sensor provides the display with accurate indoor temperature and humidity.
+A low-power weather display using a wifi-enabled ESP32 microcontroller and a 7.5" E-Paper display.
+Weather data is fetched from the OpenWeatherMap API, and an onboard sensor provides indoor temperature and humidity.

 <p float="left">
   <img src="showcase/assembled-demo-raleigh-front.jpg" />